edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 - A serverless endpoint using [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) with EfficientAD,

-- A real-time inference using a compact version of the Edge Impulse [mobile client](https://github.com/edgeimpulse/mobile-client/tree/master/client) with FOMO AD.
+- A real-time inference using a compact version of the Edge Impulse [mobile client](https://github.com/edgeimpulse/mobile-client/tree/master/client) with FOMO-AD.

 In the public repository, you will find: